hai-vr/XYVR/README-DEVELOPER.md

 #### Build the React app

+*For Linux build instructions, go to [README-LINUX.md](./README-LINUX.md) instead.*

-To run the desktop app, we need to generate the `ui-webview/src/dist/` folder containing the React webapp that will be then copied to the desktop application during the .NET build process.
+To run the desktop app, we need to generate the `ui-webview-windows/src/dist/` folder containing the React webapp that will be then copied to the desktop application during the .NET build process.

 - Requires Node or something.
-- In `ui-webview/src/`, run `npm install` and then `npm run build`
+- In `ui-webview-windows/src/`, run `npm install` and then `npm run build-and-copy`

 #### Build the desktop app that shows the React app

-Build the `ui-webview/` project.
+Build the `ui-webview-windows/` project.

 #### Importing the data

 *The instructions to import the data have not been written yet.*

-- Login to the VRChat and Resonite accounts using the `ui-webview` project by launching the WebView application.
+- Login to the VRChat and Resonite accounts using the `ui-webview-windows` project or the `ui-photino-linux` project by launching the UI application.
     - This app does not currently support 2FA using authenticator, please check back another time.
 - In the Connections tab of the desktop app, click the "Start data collection" button, then go back to the Contacts page and wait.
     - There is currently no indication of when the data collection is finished.